grimradical/docker-puppet-rack/README.md

 This will run the puppetmaster image, but instead of starting up a master it'll just startup a shell.
 In that container, run:

-    puppet agent -t --server loadbalancer --verbose
+    puppet agent -t --server loadbalancer

 This will terminate because the cert hasn't been signed for this new agent.
-In another window on the docker host (not inside this new container):
+Because this "agent" container is really just the same container as a master, complete with read/write access to the SSL directory, we can just sign our cert ourselves (cue evil music):

-    ./puppet cert sign --all
+    puppet cert sign --all

-Once that's done, you can go back to the agent container and re-run:
+You can now re-run the agent:

-    /opt/puppetlabs/bin/puppet agent -t --server loadbalancer --verbose
+    puppet agent -t --server loadbalancer

 ...and all should be well.
 If you want to try actually doing something with this agent, then on the docker host: